-Ugly made me feel powerless because I can’t change my physical appearance unless I go under the knives.
+Being ugly made me feel powerless because I can’t change my physical appearance unless I go under the knife.
 When I indicated my desire to go for plastic surgery, she became alarmed and started bombarding me with horror stories of medical misadventures and mishaps.
 Why had she not paused for a moment and reflected upon why her daughter would have such desires?

 As you can gather by now, I have a mum who has an acerbic tongue.
 Because of this, I became very attuned to what parents are feeding their children, be it implicitly or explicitly.